 Weber Shandwick produced the State of Corporate Reputation in 2020: Everything Matters Now report with KRC Research after examining companies in 22 global markets across industries.
 The 2,227 respondents included mid-to high-level executives at companies with at least $500 million in revenue in developed countries and $250 million in emerging markets.

-Previous Article How to conduct an online reputation audit – for individuals January 2, 2020 Next Article Top tips for taking control of a social media crisis January 27, 2020
+Previous Article How to conduct an online reputation audit – for individuals January 2, 2020 Next Article Will more women in top positions affect corporate reputation?
+March 6, 2020